bchafe/european-housing-time-series-analysis/README.md

 - Compared growth patterns across countries
 - Identified variability and potential outliers
 ### 3. Trend Estimation
-- Applied Linear Regression and Rolling Average visualize long-term trend for Finland
+- Applied Linear Regression and Rolling Average to visualize long-term trend for Finland
 - Selected these methods due to limited number of observations (~12 per country)
 - Avoided overfitting associated with more complex models
 ### 4. Forecasting
-- Used Double Exponential Smoothing to predict future trends for Finland
+- Used Double Exponential Smoothing to predict future price index values for Finland
 - Performed cross-validation to select appropriate parameters for forecasting model
 - Compared results to actual data to acknowledge limitations in forecasting accuracy
 ### 5. Correlation Mapping
 - Considered limitations in forecasting based solely on previous price index values
-- Visualized correlations between price index and other values in dataset
+- Visualized correlations between price index and other variables in dataset
 - Uncovered meaningful insights about possible predictors of housing prices

 ## Key Visualizations